Five Tips for Shorter Turn Times

-The appraisal profession is continuously evolving.
-Often, it seems, appraisers are asked to provide additional information or have steps added to their data gathering.
-All to ensure their client receives the best data possible.
-In order to keep up with the constantly changing requirements, A. M. Appraisals is constantly seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-Since A. M. Appraisals knows that time is important to everyone, we've listed a few tips you can do to speed up the process when you order an appraisal with A. M. Appraisals.
+The appraisal profession is always evolving.
+Often, it seems, appraisers are asked to present additional information or have steps added to their research.
+All of this is to ensure their client has the best information to be had.
+To stay current with the always changing requirements, A. M. Appraisals is continuously seeking new tools and improving processes to increase efficiency so we can do more work for you.
+At A. M. Appraisals we know that time is important to everybody, so we've listed some items you can do to hasten the process on any appraisals you order from A. M. Appraisals.

-- By ordering online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+- When you order online, you automatically receive e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we received the order.
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.

-- Complete and accurate subject property information is key.
+- Complete and accurate subject property information is essential.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-- It's relatively easy to appraise a cookie-cutter house.
+- Cookie-cutter homes are relatively easy to appraise.
 Most of an appraiser's time is spent analyzing how differing elements contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we would find out on our own, knowing them as early as possible makes your report arrive more quickly.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'd find out on our own, knowing them sooner makes your report arrive more quickly.

 - Does the homeowner know what to expect?

-Hearing from you -- a person they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-Our website has several pages of useful information about the appraisal process for homeowners.
+Hearing from you -- a person they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the time it takes to inspect a home.
+Our website has multiple pages of relevant information about the appraisal process for homeowners.
 Please feel free to share it with your clients.
-Tell them to call us if they want to familiarize themselves with the staff and our services.
-Remind them it's in their interest to set the appointment without delay!
+They can even call us if they want to become familiar with the staff and our services.
+And tell them it's to their advantage to set the appointment as quickly as possible!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
-It's never been easier to keep track of the status of your report.
+It's never been easier to track your report's status.